sharmapritika/sharmapritika.github.io/index.md

 ---

-My research is at the intersection of Data Science and Earth science, and high-performance computing.
-I am interested in analyzing spatio-temporal extremes in carbon fluxes using Observations and Earth System Models to quantify the impact of climate change on potential carbon uptake and carbon sink.
+My research is at the intersection of probiotics and nutraceuticals.

 ## Bio

-Bharat Sharma is a Ph.D. candidate in the Department of Civil and Environmental Engineering at [Northeastern University](https://www.northeastern.edu/), Boston.
-He is currently working as an exchange graduate student at the Climate Change Science Institute at [Oak Ridge National Laboratory](https://www.ornl.gov/) with a concentration in understanding the impact of changing climate on the terrestrial carbon cycle.
-His work focuses on the detection of extreme events in carbon fluxes, under various forcing scenarios using observations and earth system models, and attribution to individual and compound climate drivers.
-He has a Master’s in Transportation System from the Technical University of Munich (Germany) and a Bachelor’s in Civil Engineering from the National Institute of Technology, Hamirpur (India).
-He has previously worked at [Obermeyer](https://www.obermeyer-group.com/) and [New Delhi International Airport](https://www.newdelhiairport.in/).
-Bharat spends his spare time cooking, reading, and talking to friends and family.
+Pritika Sharma is a Ph.D. candidate in the Department of Food Technilogy at [Jamia Hamdard University](http://jamiahamdard.edu/), New Delhi, India.
+She is currently working on the project "Probiotic bael (Aegle Marmelos) based nutraceutical for remission of Ulcerative Colitis" funded by [Indian Council of Medical Research](https://www.icmr.gov.in/).
+She has a Master’s in Food Technology from the [Guru Jambheshwar University of Science and Technology, Hisar, India](http://www.gjust.ac.in/) and a Bachelor’s in Food Technology from the [Shoolini University of Biotechnology & Management Sciences, Solan ,HP (India)](https://shooliniuniversity.com/).
+She has previously worked with Defence Food Research Laboratory (DFRL), Mysuru, India and Mother Dairy Fruits & Vegetables Ltd, New Delhi, India.
+Pritika spends her spare time reading, singing, and painting.

+## Awards
+Senior Research Fellowship for Doctoral Research work on "**Probiotic bael (Aegle Marmelos) based nutraceutical for remission of Ulcerative Colitis**" by Indian Council of Medical Research, New Delhi